cloud-carbon-footprint/cloud-carbon-footprint/microsite/docs/ConnectingData/Azure.md

 3. Delete `estimates.cache.json` file and restart the application server
 4. Submit an issue or pull request with the update

+### Unknown Regions

+Similar to the supported usage types, a file including all known regions and their aliases is located [here](https://github.com/cloud-carbon-footprint/cloud-carbon-footprint/blob/trunk/packages/azure/src/lib/AzureRegions.ts).
+When querying your data, you may come across unknown regions with a warning like this:

+`2023-02-07T11:54:39.875Z [AzureRegions] warn: Found unknown azure region 'EU North', please add it to the AzureRegions.ts file and submit a PR, thank you!`

+This has the effect that all resources in this unknown region cannot be assigned to their correct region, as this alias is unknown.
+To get accurate data and help improve Cloud Carbon Footprint please follow these steps:

+1. Determine the region alias in question based on the warning message
+2. Add the region alias to the respective region in the `AzureRegions.ts` file
+3. Delete `estimates.cache.json` file and restart the application server
+4. Submit an issue or pull request with the update

 ### Options for Azure Authentication

 By default, the application authenticates with Azure using environment variables set in the api/.env file.
 However, if you want to store these secrets is Google Secrets Manager we also provide that option, if you want to set the AZURE_AUTH_MODE environment variable to “GCP”.